TheShortSpan

 Photo by Jeff Gardner.

 We are lucky in Ireland to have so few climbers and so much mountainside and coastline to explore looking for unclimbed rock.
 There are first ascents for anyone prepared to put in a little work.
-It's even possible to scramble about in the scree in Glendo, the most popular bouldering area in Ireland, and find new problems.
+It’s even possible to scramble about in the scree in Glendo, the most popular bouldering area in Ireland, and find new problems.
 Even in Fontainebleau, the largest and oldest bouldering area in the world there are new problems of all grades to be discovered.
-This is due to two factors, bouldering is relatively new so we are early on a steep curve (call it the 'golden age' if you want, which John Sherman defines as a period when three star problems of all grades are abundant and undone) and secondly it is an accessibile activity (ie. solo, without a lot of equipment and time).
-The first might hold for routes but the second definitely doesn't as new routing is very demanding of time and commitement.
+This is due to two factors, bouldering is relatively new so we are early on a steep curve (call it the ‘golden age‘ if you want, which John Sherman defines as a period when three star problems of all grades are abundant and undone) and secondly it is an accessible activity (ie. solo, without a lot of equipment and time).
+The first might hold for routes but the second definitely doesn’t as new routing is very demanding of time and commitment.

 When I say new I should probably prefix it with 'possibly or as far as I know ' but that gets a bit tiresome quickly.
 But the fact is you can never be sure.
 This issue isn't unique to bouldering, what about Everest, did Mallory and Irvine do the FA?.
 But as bouldering has only recently been seen as a significant and noteworthy aspect of climbing and ascent of a boulder leaves little mark of its passing this issue is more of a factor in bouldering than other activities.